odkr/lpassh-add/MANUAL.rst

 **lpassh-add** is but a shell script.
 You should read the source code and assess the security risks yourself.
-Above all, since **lpassh-add** is a wrapper around OpenSSh and the LastPass command line client, their threat models apply.
+Above all, since **lpassh-add** is a wrapper around OpenSSH and the LastPass command line client, their threat models apply.

-**lpassh-add** trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSh, the LastPass command line client, whatever utility you have set in ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, and your environment.
+**lpassh-add** trusts your system (i.e., your terminal, your shell, the utilities it calls, etc.), OpenSSH, the LastPass command line client, whatever utility you have set in ``LPASS_ASKPASS`` or ``SSH_ASKPASS``, and your environment.